Johnny-Gasbeck/Palisade-Health-/README.md

    > Average: $0.04, ranging from $0.02 to $0.48.

-- **Signup Rate** – Percentage of viewers who signed up for a Palisade Health plan.
+- **Signup Rate** – Percentage of people who signed up for a Palisade Health plan out of the total number of people who viewed the campaign.

    > Average: 0.19% across 16.3K total signups.